KyungBin7/KyungBin7/README.md

 ---

-I'm currently studying at 42Seoul.
+I'm currently studying at Hankuk University of Foreign Studies.
 Interested in Blockchain, AI, and Backend Development.

-Also proficient in Docker, Kubernetes, and Web Development.
+Also proficient in Docker, AWS, and Web Development.

 Take a look at the community I created: [80000coding](https://80000coding.notion.site/)